 The Best Kids Books About Kindness

 There are days I sit back and watch my kids go about their afternoons, and I can’t help but smile.
-Pickle can usually be found dribbling a ball around the patio, and Bo is inevitably on his guitar, plucking the strings and singing a song from Moana or one of the catchy Shabbat tunes he sings in school.
+My six year old can always be found dribbling a ball around the patio, and my five year old is inevitably on his guitar, plucking the strings and singing a song from Moana or one of the catchy Shabbat tunes he sings in school.

 I’m always intrigued by the fact that I have so little choice in what hobbies they enjoy and what activities really spark their interest.
 After all, I can’t play sports to save my life, and though I love music, I never had interest in playing an instrument.